 The two most common types of kidney dialysis are:

-Blood travels into the hemodialyzer, is treated and then returns to the body.
+Blood travels into the hemodialyzer, receives treatment, and then returns to the body.
 This is usually done 3 to 4 times a week.
 More regular dialysis has a more beneficial effect.

-Screening: Anyone with high blood pressure or diabetes should consider regular kidney screening to help spot any possible health issues.
+- Screening: Anyone with high blood pressure or diabetes should consider regular kidney screening to help spot any possible health issues.

-Diabetes and heart disease: Following the doctor's recommendations for managing these conditions can help protect the kidneys in the long term.
+- Diabetes and heart disease: Following the doctor's recommendations for managing these conditions can help protect the kidneys in the long term.